-I'm interested in censorship and propaganda, authoritarian regimes, human rights, and post-Soviet politics.
-Methodologically, I'm interested in research design, experiments (field, survey, lab), causal inference with observational data, measurement, and GIS.
+I am interested in authoritarian regimes, human rights, and post-Soviet politics.
+Methodologically, I am interested in research design, experiments (field, survey, lab), causal inference with observational data, measurement, and GIS.
 My research is published or is forthcoming at the British Journal of Political Science, Electoral Studies, International Studies Quarterly, the Journal of Experimental Political Science, the Journal of Peace Research, Personality and Individual Differences, PLOS ONE, Research & Politics, and Sociological Science.
 My research is funded by the Making Electoral Democracy Work project and the Swedish Research Council.

-I'm a member of the CPRD Group and the CP Group.
-I'm also the Editorial Assistant of the Newsletter for APSA's Organized Section in Comparative Politics.
-With Holger Kern, I'm organizing a yearly conference-within-a-conference on the Politics of Authoritarian Regimes during the annual SPSA meeting.
+I am a member of the CPRD Group and the CP Group.
+I am also the Editorial Assistant of the Newsletter for APSA's Organized Section in Comparative Politics.
+With Holger Kern, I organize a yearly conference-within-a-conference on the Politics of Authoritarian Regimes during the annual SPSA meeting.
 You can view the 2016 program and the program for the upcoming 2017 conference.
-I'm also organizing the Virtual Workshop on Authoritarian Regimes (VWAR) with Holger Kern.
+I am also organizing the Virtual Workshop on Authoritarian Regimes (VWAR) with Holger Kern.